 Clos L'Oratoire 2007 is a soft, tasty, round wine that will mature quickly.
 86p. same impression in September 2010.

 Ferriere 2007 - fruity, tasty, reasonable intensity and length.
 Already drinkable.
 86p.
 Tasted in September 2010.

-Gazin 2007 – quite downscaled wine but round, soft and tasty.
+Gazin 2007 – quite downscaled wine but round, soft, and tasty.
 Very nice to drink now.
 87p.

-Guiraud 2007 – a bit leaner than 2008 but better than I tasted it in April 2008.
+Guiraud 2007 – a bit leaner than 2008 but better than I tasted in April 2008.
 91p

-Haut Bailly 2007 – very tasty and pleasant, already drinkable because of very good balance.
+Haut Bailly 2007 – very tasty and pleasant, already drinkable because of good balance.
 87p.
 Same impression in September 2010.

-Labegorce 2007 - nice and fruity wine, tasty and with good balance, nice depth and attractive.
+Labegorce 2007 - nice and fruity wine, tasty and with good balance, nice depth, and attractive.
 Drinks very nicely.
 87p.
 Tasted in September 2010.

-Smith Haut Lafitte white 2007 – strong, aromatic, splendid depth, length and balance.
+Smith Haut Lafitte white 2007 – strong, aromatic, splendid depth, length, and balance.
 An excellent example of white Bordeaux.
 93p.

-Apple and pear flavours mixed with oak flavours on the nose with fine intensity.
-Fine depth, structure and length on the palate with substantial acidity.
-This wine isn't fully developed yet but has a really promising future.
+La Tour Carnet Blanc 2007 (1/3 S.Blanc + 1/3 S.Gris + 1/3 Semillon).
+6 years old vines.
+Bought by B.Magrez in 1999.
+Apple and pear flavors mixed with oak flavors on the nose with fine intensity.
+Fine depth, structure, and length on the palate with substantial acidity.
+This wine has yet to develop fully but has a really promising future.
 90p.
 Tasted in November 2009.